 New Media Lab, 2010

-Fumihiko Maki was born in Tokyo, Japan in 1928.
-He began his study of architecture as an undergraduate at the University of Toyko, where he participated in Kenzo Tange’s Research Laboratory (1948-52).
-He continued his studies at the Cranbrook Academy of Art in Bloomfield Hills, Michigan (1953), and Harvard University’s Graduate School of Design (GSD) in Cambridge, Massachusetts (1954), earning Master of Architecture degrees at both institutions.
+Fumihiko Maki was born in Tokyo, Japan, in 1928.
+He began his architecture studies as an undergraduate at the University of Tokyo, where he participated in Kenzo Tange’s Research Laboratory, and earned masters of architecture degrees at Cranbrook Academy of Art and Harvard Graduate School of Design.
+In the early years of his career, he taught at Washington University of St. Louis and Harvard Graduate School of Design and worked at architecture firms Skidmore, Owings, and Merrill and Sert, Jackson, and Associates.